issacdowling/selfhostedsmarthomeguide/README.md

 **Intent handler**

-In your config, add this in the `programs:` below `wake:`
+In your config, add this in the `programs:` below `wake:`, and replace `assistant1` with your chosen username.
 ```
   handle:
     intent_handler:
       command: |
-        python3 bin/intent_handler.py
+        /home/assistant1/rhasspy3/.venv/bin/python3 bin/intent_handler.py
       adapter: |
         handle_adapter_text.py
 ```